xsuite/xsuite/docs/particlesmanip.rst

 It is often convenient to generate new Particles objects starting from a given reference particle, which defines the particle type (charge and mass) and the reference energy and momentum.
-This can be accomplished using the :meth:`xpart.build_particles` function, which features three different modes illustrated in the following.
+This can be accomplished using the :meth:`xpart.build_particles` function or its alias ``tracker.build_particles``, which feature three different modes illustrated in the following.

 The ``set`` mode
 ----------------